Clinical radiologist

 Professional development

-Continuing professional development (CPD) is essential if you want to remain on the GMC register, and as a radiologist you'll be expected to continue learning throughout your career.
+As a clinical radiologist, you'll be expected to continue learning throughout your career.
+Continuing professional development (CPD) is essential if you want to remain on the GMC register.
 In particular, you'll continue to develop your knowledge in your area of special interest/clinical area or explore new intervention techniques.

-CPD activities include attending courses, conferences, meetings and workshops, as well as undertaking research and peer-reviewing journal papers.
-For more information, see the RCR CPD Scheme.
+CPD activities can include attending courses, conferences, meetings and workshops, as well as undertaking research and peer-reviewing journal papers.
+Membership of the Royal College of Radiologists (RCR) provides access to a range of courses, events, resources, advice and networking opportunities.
+For more information, see RCR CPD and events.

 There are excellent opportunities for research up to PhD level.
 Research areas range from the effectiveness and application of resources and techniques to supporting the evaluation of drug trials.

 There is also a range of postgraduate teaching qualifications available if you want to integrate more formal teaching into your work.
-See, for example, the Postgraduate Certificate in Medical Education (PGCME) for Radiology, aimed at trainee and consultant radiologists with an interest in developing their careers in medical education.
-Search postgraduate courses in radiology.
+See, for example, the Postgraduate Certificate in Medical Education for Radiology, aimed at trainee and consultant radiologists with an interest in developing their careers in medical education.

-You can also develop your management skills by taking a variety of courses through the Royal College of Radiologists and the national NHS Leadership Academy programmes.
+You can also develop your management skills by taking a variety of courses through the RCR and the national NHS Leadership Academy programmes.

 Career prospects